Home

 Some notes, task.
 When the Await keyword is encountered, control flow pauses until its Task finishes execution.
 So the "count" returned from HandleFileAsync is always ready to be printed.

-A review.
-In the .NET Framework many types like StreamReader and HttpClient have asynchronous features.
+Summary.
+In .NET many types like StreamReader and HttpClient have asynchronous features.
 With Async and Await we exploit these features to improve program responsiveness.

 Home